ReflectsLight/al-quran.reflectslight.io/packages/typescript/Quran/README.md

 "Quran" is structured as a typical TypeScript project, and [ReflectsLight/quran-json](https://github.com/ReflectsLight/quran-json) <br>
-is included as a git submodule for the purposes of development and testing <br>.
+is included as a git submodule for the purposes of development and testing.

 A Git submodule is essentially a reference to a specific commit in <br>
 another git repository.
 Submodules can be used to clone and track changes <br>